 Gunlock State Park is a 240 acre park with boating, fishing, and swimming year round thanks to mild weather.
 Pack a picnic and head out for the day to explore its red rock cliffs and waterfalls.

-2. Visit the local museums
+2. Explore the museums

 St. George has many kid friendly museums.
 The Dinosaur Discovery Site is a must see for dinosaur lovers.
 The museum features dinosaur footprints and swimming tracks, hands-on activities, and fossils.
 Rosenbruch Wildlife Museum has over 300 animals on display, showcasing species from every continent.
 The St. George Children’s Museum has twelve rooms of interactive displays encouraging children to use their imagination and explore.